timhor/editor-plugin-schematics/README.md

 ~/editor-plugin-schematics$ yarn link
 ```

-And then in the `atlassian-frontend` repo you can just run:
+Then in the `atlassian-frontend` repo you can just run:

 ```
 ~/atlassian-frontend$ editor-plugin
 ```

-And it will point to your local `editor-plugin-schematics` project
+And it will point to your local `editor-plugin-schematics` project.

 ### Working with TypeScript AST